DevOpsPlayground/Hands-on-with-Microsoft-Windows-and-Docker-containers/README.md

 ## Stop Here

 ## Step 5: Create a Nginx load balancer Docker image
-Open notepad and create a file called 'DockerFile' and save it as: `C:\docker\nginx\DockerFile`
+Open notepad and create a file called 'DockerFile' and save it as: `notepad.exe C:\docker\nginx\DockerFile`
 Copy the following contents to the DockerFile:
 ```
 FROM microsoft/windowsservercore